Temwa Chaŵinga

 Temwa Chaŵinga (born September 20, 1998) is a Malawian professional footballer who plays as a forward for the Kansas City Current of the National Women's Soccer League (NWSL) and the Malawi national team.
 She won the NWSL Golden Boot and NWSL Most Valuable Player awards in both of her first two seasons with the Current.

-The younger sister of Tabitha Chawinga, she joined her sister at Damallsvenskan club Kvarnsvedens IK in 2017.
-Three years later, she moved to Chinese club Wuhan Jianghan, where she was the world's top goal scorer in 2023.
-She then joined the Kansas City Current and set the NWSL's single-season record with 20 league goals in her debut season.
-She helped lead the Current to the NWSL Shield in dominant fashion in 2025.
+The younger sister of Tabitha Chawinga, she joined her sister at Swedish club Kvarnsveden in 2017.
+Three years later, she moved to Wuhan Jianghan, winning four consecutive Chinese league titles and becoming the world's leading goal scorer in 2023.
+In 2024, she joined the Current and set the NWSL's single-season record with 20 league goals in her debut season.
+She led the Current to the NWSL Shield in dominant fashion in 2025.

+Chawinga made her international debut for Malawi in 2016.
+In 2023, she led Malawi to their first COSAFA Women's Championship title.

 Early life

 Chaŵinga was born on September 20, 1998, in Rumphi district, Northern Region, Malawi.
 She is the youngest of five children.
 She is of Tumbuka ethnicity and her name Temwa means "love" in Tumbuka language.
 Her older sister, Tabitha Chawinga, is also a professional footballer.